-We expected to spend this final Macworld Podcast of February talking about the schedule release of Apple’s Apple TV set-top box for streaming movies and TV programs from a Mac to a television set.
+We expected to spend this final Macworld Podcast of February talking about the scheduled release of Apple’s Apple TV set-top box for streaming movies and TV programs from a Mac to a television set.
 But then Apple announced earlier this week that Apple TV wouldn’t hit its February ship date —look for it to arrive in mid-March.

-But not to worry—we’ve still got a full-slate of things to talk about in this podcast episode, highlighted by a round-table discussion on Mac mobility between Editorial Director Jason Snell, Macworld.com executive editor Philip Michaels, senior news editor Jonathan Seff, and senior editor Dan Frakes.
+But not to worry—we’ve still got a full slate of things to talk about in this podcast episode, highlighted by a round-table discussion on Mac mobility between Editorial Director Jason Snell, Macworld.com executive editor Philip Michaels, senior news editor Jonathan Seff, and senior editor Dan Frakes.

 Listen to episode 76

 To subscribe to the Macworld Podcast via iTunes 4.9 or later, simply click here.
 Or you can point your favorite podcast-savvy RSS reader at: